Media history of China: 1960s

+Mobile film units brought Chinese cinema to the countryside and were crucial to the standardization and popularization of culture during this period, particularly including revolutionary model operas.
+During the Cultural Revolution's early years, mobile film teams traveled to rural areas with news reels of Mao meeting with Red Guards and Tiananmen Square parades, and welcomed ceremoniously in rural communities.
+These news reels became known as hong bao pian ("red treasure films"), analogous to how the Little Red Books were dubbed hong bao shu ("red treasure books").
+The release of the filmed versions of the revolutionary model operas resulted in a re-organization and expansion of China's film exhibition network.

+From 1965 to 1976, the number of film projection units in China quadrupled, total film audiences nearly tripled, and the national film attendance rate doubled.
+The Cultural Revolution Group drastically reduced ticket prices which, in its view, would allow film to better serve the needs of workers and of socialism.

 Rusticated youths with an interest in broadcast technology frequently operated the rural radio stations after 1968.
+Rusticated youths likewise constituted a significant portion of film projectionists.

 1970s

 The Cultural Revolution continued to severely stagnate technological development in the first half of the 1970s.

+American journalists first returned to China in 1971 with the U.S. tabletop tennis delegation as part of ping-pong diplomacy.

 Loudspeakers (mostly wired) remained the dominant aspect of the Chinese audio technology until 1976.
-Despite transistorization of radios in the 1960s, private radios continued to lag behind loudspeakers due to the comparatively high cost of transistor radios a well as concerns about private radio listening to "enemy" shortwave broadcasts.
+Despite transistorization of radios in the 1960s, private radios continued to lag behind loudspeakers due to the comparatively high cost of transistor radios as well as concerns about private radio listening to "enemy" shortwave broadcasts.

 Until the 1976 invention of the Cangjie input method, computing technologies lacked an efficient way of inputting Chinese characters into computers.
 The Cangjie method uses Chinese character radicals to construct characters.

 In 1977, the first microcomputer, the DJS-050 was developed.

 In 1978, China's aggressive plan for technological development was announced at the Chinese National Conference on Science and Technology.
 Further developing microcomputers, integrated circuits, and national databases were all declared priorities.

+Beginning in the late 1970s, increased marketization and privatization of the Chinese media led to an increase in the increase of economic incentives in news reporting and thereby impacted news reporting.